rishikeshdound/blood_bank_sql/README.md

 3. Set up the database:
-Import the SQL scripts in the database/ folder into your MySQL instance.
-Change as per Your Connection
+Import the SQL scripts in the database/ folder into your MySQL instance. or Change as per Your Connection
 ```def get_db_connection():

     return pymysql.connect(